The Ultimate Guide to Structured Cabling Installation

 Data Center Architecture and Installation

 Data centers are facilities that house critical applications and data for a single or multiple organizations.
 All IT content is sourced from or passes through a data center’s infrastructure of servers, routers, switches, firewalls and other components.
 Data center cabling solutions will include Ethernet cabling and data center fiber cabling.
 There are many types of data centers.
 They can be a room in a building, an entire building, multiple buildings, or cloud based.
 Or combinations of same.
-Data center architecture and installation ideally comes from a design that factors in flexibility, resiliency, redundancy, security and future scalability.
+Data center architecture and installation ideally comes from a design that factors in flexibility, resiliency, redundancy, security and future scalability, made by qualified data cabling contractors.

 Office Network Cabling